 - Probiotic foods – including live yoghurt, and fermented foods like sauerkraut, kefir, kombucha, miso, and kimchi.

 - Prebiotic foods – foods that feed the good bacteria, including leeks, onions, garlic, green bananas, and cold cooked potatoes.
-They've got something in them called resistant starch and your good bacteria absolutely love it.
+They've got something in them called resistant starch which your good bacteria absolutely love!